mward19/traffic-signs-u-net/README.md

 To summarize, the current pipeline is as follows:

-- Convert the ground truth points that mark signs into "Gaussian"-looking masks (they're actually cones).
+- Convert the ground truth points that mark signs with "Gaussian"-looking masks (they're actually cones).
 Below is a training mask for a picture with two signs.

 ![An example mask](example_mask.png)